-Due to the aggressive increase in design complexity, more and more errors are escaping pre-silicon verification and are discovered post-silicon.
-While most steps in the IC design flow have been highly automated, little effort has been devoted to the post-silicon debugging process, making it difficult and ad hoc.
-To address this problem, we propose the FogClear methodology, that systematically automates the post-silicon debugging process, and it is powered by our new techniques enhancing key steps in post-silicon debugging.
-The integration of logical, spatial and electrical considerations in these techniques facilitates the generation of netlists and layout transformations to fix the bug, and is complemented by search pruning methods for more scalable processing.
-These ideas form the foundation of our PAFER and PARSyn algorithms that correct functional errors, as well as the SymWire and SafeResynth methods to repair electrical errors.
-Our empirical results show that these techniques can repair a substantial number of errors in most benchmarks, demonstrating their effectiveness for post-silicon debugging.
-FogClear can also reduce the costs of respins: fixes generated by FogClear only impact metal layers, hence enabling the reuse of transistor masks.
-The accelerated post-silicon debugging process also promises to shorten the time to the next respin.
+Due to the explosive increase in design complexity, more and more errors begin to escape pre-silicon verification and are discovered post-silicon.
+While most steps in the IC design flow have been highly automated, little effort has been devoted to the post-silicon debugging process, making it mostly ad-hoc and difficult.
+To address this problem, we propose the FogClear methodology that systematically automates the post-silicon debugging process, and it is powered by our new techniques and algorithms that enhances key steps in post-silicon debugging.
+An insight in these techniques is their comprehensive nature that allows the generation of various netlist or layout transformations, which is complemented by the intelligent use of pruning criteria derived from the restrictive physical constraints unique in post-silicon debugging.
+This innovation provides the foundation of our PAFER framework and the PARSyn algorithm that correct functional errors, as well as the SymWire and SafeResynth methods that repair electrical errors.
+With our techniques, post-silicon debugging is transformed from art into science.
+Our empirical results show that these techniques can repair a substantial number of errors in most benchmarks, demonstrating their effectiveness in facilitating the post-silicon debugging process.
+In addition to post-silicon debugging, FogClear can also be used to reduce the costs of respins: the fixes generated by FogClear only affect metal layers, allowing the reuse of transistor masks, thus reducing mask costs.